 Let’s start with cells.
-You may want to take a look at the fraction of mitochondrial counts per cell (i.e. the ratio of reads mapping to mitochondrial genes the total number of reads; Figure 1).
+You may want to look at the fraction of mitochondrial counts per cell (i.e., the ratio of reads mapping to mitochondrial genes the total number of reads; Figure 1).
 Cells with an increase in the proportion of mitochondrial genes may be apoptotic and, hence, should be excluded from the analysis.
-The decision on the cut off should be made taking into account the experiment and the samples, but values of 5% or 10% are quite common for single cell analysis studies.
+The decision on the cut-off should be made considering the experiment and the samples, but values of 5% or 10% are quite common for single cell analysis studies.

 Tip!
 Use a violin plot to show the data distribution of your single cell analysis experiment.
 It makes it easier to set the cutoff.

 Figure 2.
 The number of counts per cell.
-Each data point is a single cell, while the pink violin summarises the data distribution.
+Each data point is a single cell, while the pink violin summarizes the data distribution.
 The plot is based on a Drop-Seq data set.

 Gene Level Exploratory Analysis